A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: LBGRBs from BHs with massive disks

 \section{LBGRBs from BHs with massive disks}

 \citet{Gottlieb2023b} presented first-principles simulations of a BH--NS merger with mass ratio $ q = 2 $, which results in a rapidly spinning BH with $ a \simeq 0.86$.
 A substantial accretion disk of mass $ \mdisk \approx 0.15\,\msun $ formed around the BH, resulting in a high initial accretion rate $ \dot{M} \sim M_\odot\,\s^{-1}$.
-We find a similar outcome here for simulations of a BNS merger of component masses $ 1.06\,\msun $ and $ 1.78\,\msun $, initialized from the endpoint of the merger simulations of~\citet{Foucart:2022kon}.
+We find a similar outcome here for five simulations of a BNS merger of component masses $ 1.06\,\msun $ and $ 1.78\,\msun $, initialized from the endpoint of the merger simulations of~\citet{Foucart:2022kon}.
 In that system, the remnant promptly collapses to a BH with $ a = 0.68 $, surrounded by a disk with $ \mdisk \approx 0.1\,\msun $ (see Appendix \S\ref{sec:simulations} for the full numerical results of the BNS merger simulations).
+Additionally, we perform five BH-NS merger simulations with component masses $ 4.05\,\msun $ and $ 1.35\,\msun $, respectively.
+The BH has a pre-merger spin of $a \approx 0.087$.
+The post-merger BH has a spin of $ a \approx 0.59 $ and mass of $ 5.26\msun $ and is surrounded by a disk with $ \mdisk \approx 0.007\,\msun $.
+Refer to Appendix \S\ref{sec:simulations} for a brief discussion of the simulation setup and time evolution of $ \dot{M},\phi,P_j,\eta_a \eta_\phi$.
+A detailed analysis of the results will be published in future work.

 Eq.~\eqref{eq:Pj} shows that the jet power depends on both the mass accretion rate and the magnetic flux on the BH, $\Phi$.
 Binary compact mergers produce small accretion disks that promptly feed the available magnetic flux onto the BH\footnote{More massive BHs generally only lead to more compact disks \citep[e.g.,][]{Fernandez2020}, making this result robust.}.
 Because $ \Phi $ hardly changes thereafter during the subsequent accretion phase, this results in a constant jet power $ P_j \sim {\rm const} $ with a magnitude that depends on the disk's poloidal field strength.
-This is demonstrated in Figure~\ref{fig:energetics}, which depicts the jet power as a function of time for different values of $ \Phi $ and $ \mdisk \approx 0.1\,\msun $.
+This is demonstrated in Figure~\ref{fig:energetics}, which depicts the jet power as a function of time for different values of $ \Phi $ and $ \mdisk $.